LouisCAD/Splitties/modules/preferences/README.md

 supporting Direct Boot.
 See [the source code]( /src/androidMain/kotlin/splitties/preferences) for more information.

+## Setup

+If you want to use this dependency without using one of the [fun packs](../../README.md#download), you can use `Splitties.preferences`, provided you have [refreshVersions](https://github.com/jmfayard/refreshVersions) added to the project.

+For reference, the maven coordinates of this module are `com.louiscad.splitties:splitties-preferences`.

 ## Table of contents

 * [Defining the preferences properties in an object](#defining-the-preferences-properties-in-an-object)